camachofd/GettingAndCleaningDataCoursera/README.md

 ## How the script works:

-* Read training and test datasets from corresponding files
+* Read the three training and the three test datasets from corresponding files
-* Merge both sets binding their rows
+* Merge both sets binding their rows.
+Now we have three merged datasets
-* Set descriptive column names for activity and subject vectors
+* Set descriptive column names for _activity_ and _subject_ vectors
-* Read the features names and subset those that correspond to 'mean' and 'standard deviation' function
+* Read the features names and subset those that correspond to 'mean' and 'standard deviation' functions
-*
+* Rename the functions for _more tidy_ names